 Because there are 235 species of crabgrass and it grows in all 48 continental states of the United States, it's probably unrealistic to think the crabgrass could ever be eradicated from one's life.
 But knowing how delicious it is to cows and horses might make it seem a little less vile.
 And the next time you dine on "grass-fed beef," consider that the grass may be a little crabby.

-For lots more information on crabgrass, landscaping and related topics, dig through the links on the next page.
+For lots more information on crabgrass, landscaping and related topics, dig through the links below.